 Renewal payments for current permittees are due by December 15th.
 The transfer process will begin shortly afterward, after which we will begin assigning new applicants to the remaining available moorings in date order.

-Though we will not know specific availability until then, we fully expect 35 to 70 foot stalls to be readily available at the new 31st Street Harbor.
+Though we will not know specific availability until then, general availability can be viewed at https://www.chicagoharbors.info/availability/

 You may fill out an application on-line and submit it electronically or fill out an application in person at our harbor office at: